 Threat made against local hospital prompts lockdown; deputies investigating

-BATON ROUGE - According to the East Baton Rouge Parish Sheriff's Office, a local medical facility was placed on lockdown Wednesday morning.
+BATON ROUGE - According to the East Baton Rouge Parish Sheriff's Office, a local medical facility was placed on lockdown Wednesday morning after a threat was made.

-Just before 9 a.m. deputies were seen outside Promise Hospital of Baton Rouge on Mancuso Lane.
-The sheriff's office told WBRZ it is investigating a threat that was made against the hospital.
+Deputies were called to Promise Hospital of Baton Rouge on Mancuso Lane just before 9:00 Wednesday morning.

+The sheriff's office says 29-year-old Keith Cage allegedly sent a message to his ex-girlfriend—who was a patient at the time—stating that he was going to the hospital to harm her and "shoot up" the facility.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.